nathanntg/color-anomaly-detectors/README.md

 * `run` evaluates the above algorithms over a number of scenes and color spaces in parallel (using `run_script`)
 * `analyze` evaluates the output of the run function above across algorithms and colorspaces
 * `analyze_environ` evaluates the output of the run function above across scene types (assuming consistently prefixed scene names)
+* `performance` evaluates the execution time of the various algorithms

 ### Authors